-Together with the Lademannbogen Laboratory, we have access to a wide network of regional and national courier services that specialise in the correct and appropriate transport of medical specimens.
+We have access to a wide network of regional and national courier services that specialise in the correct and appropriate transport of medical specimens.
 For questions about our pick-up and delivery service, please contact the office of our transport service directly by telephone:

 When transporting diagnostic specimens by mail, please comply with the classification by risk groups.
 We provide suitable transport containers free of charge and also cover the postal fees.

 Our written reports are generally prepared, printed and validated with the signature of the evaluating specialist within 24 hours of receiving the specimen.
 We deliver signed reports using our courier service or by mail and, if required, additionally send the results using remote data transmission or fax.
 For paperless clinics/private practices, reports are sent by remote data transmission or fax only.